Hamid6426/Hamid6426/README.md

 Working part-time as a full-stack web developer with "Vocsena" and seeking a full-time job

 Techs in use:
-- MERN (MongoDB, Express, React, Node.js)
+- React.js Tailwind and MUI
 - Vite as the build tool
+- Gsap for micro-animations
 - Figma for design
-- Gsap for micro-animations
+- DDD Architecture
+- Node Express Typescript mySQL Prisma and related packages

 ## Core Competencies